Structural properties of semilinear SPDEs driven by cylindrical stable processes: Stable measures on Hilbert spaces

 \subsection{Equivalence of shifts of stable measures}

-In general conditions for equivalence of stable measures in Hilbert spaces are not known.
 Here we give necessary and sufficient conditions in order that shifts of infinite products of one dimensional $\alpha$-stable distributions, are equivalent.
-This equivalence result seems to be new.
-Moreover, according to Zinn \cite{Zi} (see Remark \ref{zinn}) this result is sharp.
+Our theorem on equivalence strengthen an absolute continuity result of Zinn \cite{Zi} (see Remark \ref{zinn}) with a different proof which requires Lemma \ref{gj}..

 \bth Let us consider the $l^2$-random variable $\xi $ in \eqref{cio} under the condition $q_k >0$, $k \ge 1$, and $\sum_{k \ge 1} q_k^{\alpha} < \infty$.
 Take arbitrary $u, v \in l^2$ such that \beq \sum_{k \ge 1} \frac{|u_k - v_k|^2}{q_k^2} < \infty. \eeq Then the law of the random variable $\xi + u$ and the one of $\xi + v$ are equivalent.